 5. A proper attribution model helps you validate the audience you’re targeting

-Most targeting options through online marketing channels rely on the use of behavioral data, whether it’s collected via first-party on your website or via third party through a vendor.
+Most targeting options through online marketing channels rely on the use of behavioral data, whether it’s collected via first-party on your website or via third party through a vendor (build and learn how to create your own website).
 Attribution platforms help you understand additional behavioral characteristics about your audience.
 How many days does it take a prospect to convert?
 How many touch points are they exposed to between the time they first hear about you and convert?
 These questions and more can all be answered.
 To a further extent, the answers to these questions become actionable.
 For example, if the median number of days to conversion is 15, you can take steps to reduce the path length by optimizing the messages they were exposed to and which content they saw when they searched for you.
 Through these optimizations, you can see how your rate of spend and CPA changes.

 The five tips above should be a great start to getting your executive team on-board with how you want to measure marketing channel performance.
 This is a big area that we’re focusing on internally as well.
 Ideally, we’d like to see marketing attribution applications as ubiquitous as a CRM or marketing automation application, and we’re very quickly moving in that direction.